 Anyone who has a garden struggles with how to manage the bounty.
 One year we had hundreds of plums in a one month span!
 It was overwhelming.
 We still have some frozen in our outside freezer.
 We gave them away, traded for peaches with a neighbor, searched for, and cooked, as many plum recipes as possible, and froze them.

 Eating an anti-aging diet, eating for a healthy pregnancy, eating for disease prevention and eating for mental health are also examples of Go(ing) Further with Food.
+And women’s nutritional health can plan a large role in abuse and recovery.
 Some of these topics will be discussed in future blogs.

 To celebrate National Nutrition Month I invite you to take a pause, look around your kitchen, think of a creative meal to put together, add a pinch of love and gratitude, and enjoy!